Post-Newtonian Theory for Gravitational Waves

 Because of the normalization of the tetrad the rotation tensor is antisymmetric: $\omega^{\alpha\beta}=-\omega^{\beta\alpha}$.

 We look for an action principle for the spinning particle.
-Following Refs.~\cite{HRegge74, Po06} and the general spirit of effective field theories, we require the following symmetries to hold: \begin{enumerate} \item The action is a covariant scalar, i.e., behaves as a scalar with respect to general space-time diffeomorphisms; \item It is a global Lorentz scalar, i.e., stays invariant under an arbitrary change of the tetrad vectors: $e_A^{\phantom{A}\alpha}(\tau) \longrightarrow \Lambda^B_{\phantom{B}A}\,e_B^{\phantom{B}\alpha}(\tau)$ where $\Lambda^B_{\phantom{B}A}$ is a constant Lorentz matrix; \item It is reparametrization-invariant, i.e., its form is independent of the parameter $\tau$ used to follow the particle's worldline. \end{enumerate} In addition to these symmetries we need to specify the dynamical degrees of freedom: These are chosen to be the particle's position $y^\alpha$ and the tetrad $e_A^{\phantom{A}\alpha}$.
-Furthermore we restrict ourselves to a Lagrangian depending only on the four-velocity $u^\alpha$, the rotation tensor $\omega^{\alpha\beta}$, and the metric $g_{\alpha\beta}$.
-Thus, the postulated action is of the type
+Following \cite{HRegge74, Po06} we require the following symmetries to hold: \begin{enumerate} \item The action is a covariant scalar, i.e., behaves as a scalar with respect to general space-time diffeomorphisms; \item It is a global Lorentz scalar, i.e., stays invariant under an arbitrary change of the tetrad vectors: $e_A^{\phantom{A}\alpha}(\tau) \longrightarrow \Lambda^B_{\phantom{B}A}\,e_B^{\phantom{B}\alpha}(\tau)$ where $\Lambda^B_{\phantom{B}A}$ is a constant Lorentz matrix; \item It is parametrization-invariant, i.e., its form is independent of the parameter $\tau$ used to follow the particle's worldline.\footnote{This condition can always be realized.
+Suppose that $\tau$ initially denotes the proper time so that $g_{\alpha\beta}u^\alpha u^\beta=-1$.
+For an arbitrary parametrization $\bar{\tau}$ we pose